andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 [Here is how the system works, with links to source code and the prototype.](https://docs.google.com/document/d/1fCYnOMHetbfH4MvWoPs-e0KHHTIzgwF1IrWBAqSmU08/edit?usp=sharing)

-The purpose of this grant is to allow me to finish the project and deploy it to mainnet.
+The purpose of this grant is to allow me to complete a usable initial version of the project and deploy it to mainnet.

 ## Value